Christianity in Maharashtra: History

 Most of the history of the church in India is lost between the 9th and 14th centuries, as Persia went over to Nestorianism in 800 AD.
 Since the provision of church offices and all the apparatus of public worship was looked to a foreign source, the Indian Christians were reduced to "nominal" Christians when this foreign aid was withdrawn.
 When Dominican and Franciscan missionaries arrived in the 1300s with the intention of preaching the Gospel, they were surprised to find a small Christian community already in existence.
-Protestant missionaries first arrived in Maharashtra from England and the United States in 1813 after the passing of the Charter Act of 1813 by the British parliament.
+Protestant missionaries first arrived in Maharashtra from England and the United States in 1813 after the passing of the Charter Act 1813 by the British parliament.

 East Indians (Mobaikars)

 East Indians, also known as Mobaikars, are an ethno-religious group native to the Seven Islands of Bombay and Mumbai metropolitan area in the northern Konkan Division.
 Christianity was first installed by Bartholomew, one of Jesus Christ's apostles.
 Owing to a shortage of priests for many years, the locals were reduced to being "nominal Christians".
 It was because of the arrival of Portuguese and with them Jesuit missionaries who spread a new form of Christianity called Roman Catholicism in the area.
 The name Bombay East Indians was taken in the British India to differentiate native Christians of Greater Bombay, from those of Goa and Mangalore who came to Mumbai in search of jobs, on the occasion of golden jubilee of Queen Victoria.

 They are engaged in agriculture, fishing and other occupations handed down to them by their ancestors.
 Bombay East Indians are generally more anglicised than other Maharashtrian Christians.
 The influence of the Portuguese Bombay and Bassein era can be seen in their religion and names, but their language has dominated by Marathi since the Mahratta Confederacy seized control of Konkan in 1739 AD.